About the project

 Public lecture series

-As part of the research project, an interdisciplinary lecture series will be offered at University of Heidelberg in the summer semester of 2021.
-The series of lectures is open to the public and will be held in cooperation with the Metropolitan Region Rhine-Neckar.
-Together with experts from the participating disciplines at University of Heidelberg and selected guests from national and international research and practice, the topic of philanthropy, donations, and collections in the longue durée will be examined from different perspectives and questions from the project context will be discussed.
+As part of the research project, an interdisciplinary lecture series was offered at University of Heidelberg in the summer semester of 2021.
+The series of lectures was open to the public and was held in cooperation with the Metropolitan Region Rhine-Neckar.
+Together with experts from the participating disciplines at University of Heidelberg and selected guests from national and international research and practice, the topic of philanthropy, donations, and collections in the longue durée was examined from different perspectives and questions from the project context were discussed.

 Why do people in different cultures and eras donate, give and collect?
 For what kind of purposes and with what kind of goals?
 Under which social, cultural, economic and power conditions and in which forms can this happen?
 Is this good or bad for a society?
-These and other questions will be explored in an exchange between academia and practice.
-The guests selected for the series of events from national and international research and practice will provide insights into European and non-European cultures.
-The lecture series will take place online or in hybrid form on the following dates.
+These and other questions were explored in an exchange between academia and practice.
+The guests selected for the series of events from national and international research and practice has provided insights into European and non-European cultures.
+The lecture series has taken place online or in hybrid form.